CFMTech/jupytext_papermill_post/README.md

-# jupytext_papermill_post
+This repository contains Material for CFM's Jupytext+Papermill blog post (Sep.
+2019).

-Material for the Jupytext+Papermill blog post
+Before the publication of the blog post, this is a work in progress.